platt-labs/qualtrics_score_calculator/README.md

 # Qualtrics Score Calculator
-This library was initially built for Platt Labs and contains a series of functions calculating the scores of various gold-standard behavioral questionaires.
+This library was initially built for Platt Labs and contains a series of functions calculating the scores of various behavioral questionaires.
 These were mostly collected as self-reports using the qualtrics platform and the results were exported CSV-files.

 ## Initializing the Toolbox
 Step 1: Clone the toolbox using git commandline or download and unzip using the GUI.